eforzano/GenerativeSimulation1/README.md

 This is an exploration into Generative Art with Processing.

 In SpiralNonRaspberry Directory:
-There is the code SpiralNonRaspberry.pde that is run with Processing.
+There is the code SpiralNonRaspberry.pde that is run with Processing and HYPE Framework.

-Or
+or

-Windows, Mac or Linux Versions of the application.
+There are is a Windows, Mac, and Linux Versions of the application.

 Controls:
 Press the Up arrow to change the color.